alexfernandez/alexfernandez.github.io/2016/top-of-the-cream-of-the-crop.md

 The real challenge is in finding the problem.

 Oh, somebody may come with a high-level business target.
-For old-school engineers the business target might be: let the people of this town cross this river, or accomodate the incoming traffic for the next 20 years.
+For classic engineers the business target might be: let the people of this town cross this river, or accomodate the incoming traffic for the next 20 years.
 For a software engineer it can be: keep costs below a certain mark, or connect to a server within a latency number.
+But that is just a goal;
+the problems will start to appear as soon as you apply your skills to the task.

 **Do not wait for other people to give you problems;
 go after them for yourself.**